techuxwriter/UX-TW-IsD/z_concepts.md

 # Git Basic Terms/Concepts

 These are some of the basic concepts and terms that I have learned while using Git.
-It is not exhaustive, but rather a starting point. :grinning:
+It is not exhaustive, but rather a starting point.
+Feel free to suggest others. :+1:

 This section discusses the following main topics: